 As a business grows, additional tasks need to be completed and more responsibilities need to be addressed to ensure the business runs smoothly.
 Enlisting the help of others by delegating certain tasks or assigning specific responsibilities is a way to share the load.

-Due to Steve Jobs’ leadership style, delegating tasks, or responsibilities was not an option.
-With a larger business, he was forced to assign some responsibilities elsewhere but only when necessary.
+Due to Steve Jobs’ autocratic leadership style, delegating tasks or responsibilities was not an option.
+With a larger business, he was forced to assign some responsibilities elsewhere but only when absolutely necessary.
 His reluctance to trust others was because he wanted to be involved at the forefront of every new venture, including product design and business strategy.

 Although this sounds like a good thing, taking on too much responsibility as an individual can have negative consequences.
 It can be detrimental to a person, and even the business could suffer.